-How to Convert 4K Ultra HD Blu-ray to MKV
+DVDFab UHD Ripper - Best 4K Ultra HD Blu-ray to MKV Converter

-2. We mentioned earlier that the software can convert UHD Blu-ray to MKV using six different profiles so now it’s time to choose the one that’s most suitable to your situation.
-Go to the Profile Switcher located in the upper left corner to see the available options.
+Step 2: The software can convert UHD Blu-ray to MKV using six different profiles.
+Go to the button Choose Other Profiles to see the available options.
 In this particular scenario we’re going with MKV Passthrough but feel free to select the profile that works best for you.

-3. After choosing a profile you can already go ahead and convert the UHD Blu-ray to MKV, however, we suggest taking the time to check out some of the customization and editing options.
+Step 3: It's time to check out the customization and editing options.
 Some of the options will only be available when you pick a certain profile so keep that in mind.
-You can start off by changing the name of the output or by picking thetitles,audio track, subtitles, and chapters you want to rip.
-Things like audio tracks and subtitles may vary depending on the disc.
+You can start off by changing the name of the output or by picking the titles, audio track, subtitles, and chapters you want to rip.

 There is the editor icon next to the Advanced Settings icon.
 You can edit (cut, trim, add watermark and more) the 4K videos in the UHD Blu-ray in your way.

-5. Click the folder icon found in the lower left corner to pick the destination of the output file.
-Once you’re ready to convert the UHD Blu-ray to MKV simply press the green Start button and wait until the process is complete.
+Step 5: Click the folder icon found in the lower left corner to pick the destination of the output file.
+Once you’re ready to convert the UHD Blu-ray to MKV simply press the green Start button.

 Hopefully, you now have a better understanding of the different types of high-resolution formats and the differences between them.
 Certain companies intentionally use 4K instead of UHD because it sounds catchier even if it’s not entirely accurate.
 But even if you won’t remember everything we discussed at the beginning of this article at least now you know that it’s very easy and fast to convert a UHD Blu-ray to MKV if you have the right tool for the job.
 That tool is, of course, DVDFab UHD Ripper.